-This course explores principles of teaching and learning.
-Foundations for course development, instructional design, learning style assessment, and the evaluation of learning outcomes will be examined.
-Teaching pedagogies, learning characteristics and the role of nurse as an educator in practice will be examined
+Students will develop competencies in the nurses' role in teaching and learning to promote health and prevent disease/injury.
+Students will apply principles for course development, instructional design, learning style assessment, and the evaluation of learning outcomes to a plan of care for an at-risk population.
+Teaching pedagogies, learning characteristics and the role of nurse as an educator in practice will be analyzed.